-Fiona is spending approximately half her working time for the Care Review on a flexible basis.
+Fiona spent approximately half her working time for the Care Review on a flexible basis.

-There are robust governance arrangements in place to ensure Fiona’s independence in her roles as the Chair of the Care Review and as the Chief Executive of the Corra Foundation.
+There were robust governance arrangements in place to ensure Fiona’s independence in her roles as the Chair of the Care Review and as the Chief Executive of the Corra Foundation.

-While the Scottish Government commissioned the Care Review, it is independent from the Government.
-This means the CAre Review will work completely separately and will report on its progress and share findings regularly.
+While the Scottish Government commissioned the Care Review, it was independent from the Government.
+That meant that the Care Review will worked completely separately and will reported on its progress and shared findings regularly.

-There are three national pieces of work that are currently looking at what is known as the ‘care system’ in Scotland and engaging with people who have care experience.
+During the time of the Independent Care Review, there were three national pieces of work that were looking at what is known as the care system in Scotland and engaging with people who have care experience.

 The Scottish Child Abuse Inquiry is an independent statutory public inquiry chaired by the Rt Hon Lady Smith.
 The Inquiry was established to examine the abuse of children in care in Scotland or children whose care was arranged in Scotland, up until December 2014.